 3. Better Employee Experience

-Did you know that 70% of employees would rather work for a small or mid-sized organization (SMB) over a large enterprise?
+Did you know that 70 percent of employees would rather work for a small or mid-sized organization (SMB) over a large enterprise?

 Why?
 Because they perceive smaller companies have simpler communications and better collaboration.

-An additional 64% of workers say that communication bottlenecks negatively affect their productivity in the workplace.
+An additional 91 percent of workers say that communication bottlenecks negatively affect their productivity in the workplace.